-The authorisation shall be applied to goods declared for a Union/common transit procedure in the electronic information exchange system NCTS for transit declarations and shall be started by the authorised consignor.
+The authorisation shall be applied to goods declared for a Union/common transit procedure in the electronic information exchange system NCTS for transit declarations and received by the authorised consignee at an authorised place.

 Procedure for business continuity

-- NCTS does not function and the interruption has lasted for more than 30 minutes or
+- if NCTS does not function and the interruption has lasted for more than 30 minutes;

-The Customs office of departure shall be notified about the use of the procedure for business continuity by e-mail before the dispatch of goods (with the keyword ’procedure for business continuity – waiting time’).
+If the procedure for business continuity is used for the discharge of the transit transport, the Customs office of destination shall be notified at the beginning of the waiting time by e-mail (using a keyword „procedure for business continuity – waiting time).
 The transit declaration is attached to the e-mail.
-If the official decides to go to examine, he/she shall notify the authorised consignor about it during the waiting time.
+The goods may not be unloaded and the seal removed before the waiting time has passed or the permission by the customs authorities received.
+If the official decides to examine the goods, he/she shall notify the authorised consignee about it during the waiting time.
 The feedback shall be given to the same e-mail address wherefrom the notification about the use of the procedure for business continuity came.

 The specimen of a delivery note

-Name and signature of the person responsible for customs clearance documents of the authorised consignor
+Name and signature of the person responsible for customs clearance documents of the authorised consignee

 Date of the receipt of the transit declarations and signature of the official

-Records shall be kept on the transit declarations started with the procedure for business continuity.
+The authorised consignee shall keep records on the transit declarations discharged with the procedure for business continuity.